Watch all 104 games of the FIFA World Cup 26™ LIVE, FREE and EXCLUSIVE on SBS, SBS VICELAND and SBS On Demand.

 When is the FIFA World Cup draw?

-The FIFA World Cup 26™ Final Draw will take place at the John F. Kennedy Center for the Performing Arts in Washington DC on 5 December (6 December AEDT).
+The FIFA World Cup 26™ Final Draw will take place on December 5 (December 6 AEDT).

 President of the United States and Chairman of the Kennedy Center, Donald J. Trump, and FIFA President Gianni Infantino at the White House will announce the draw for the FIFA World Cup 26™ with team officials, ambassadors, fans representing the tournament’s Host Cities and global media representatives, amongst others, to unite for one of the significant milestones leading into the tournament.

-Audiences in Australia can watch the FIFA World Cup 26™ Final Draw live from 4am AEDT on SBS and SBS On Demand, with a replay of the event leading into the Australia Championship Final later that evening on December 6.
+Audiences in Australia can watch the FIFA World Cup 26™ Final Draw live from 4am (AEDT) Saturday December 6 on SBS and SBS On Demand, with a replay of the event leading into the Australia Championship Final later that afternoon at 2:30pm (AEDT).

-In addition to all matches being livestreamed on SBS On Demand, you can catch up with news, interviews and the build up to the tournament on the SBS Sport FIFA World Cup 26™ Hub.
+In addition to all matches being shown live across SBS and SBS VICELAND, plus live streamed on SBS On Demand, you can catch all the build up to the tournament via the SBS Sport FIFA World Cup 26™ Hub.